Consumers like to know the value they'd get from a product or service before making a purchase.

 What We Like

 Anyone who wants access to anything beyond the basic notebook functionality is left wanting more.
 And once users get a taste of the free plan, they're more likely to upgrade to get the most out of Evernote.

 Freemium vs. Free Trial

-Just like freemium, free trials are designed to lower the cost of acquisition by letting the product and onboarding do the work of converting leads into customers.
-But, there are two ways in which freemium and free trials differ:
+Like freemium, free trials lower the cost of acquisition by letting the product or service speak for itself and do the work of converting leads to customers.

 These differences produce unique benefits and drawbacks for each system.